 In India it must be remembered that we import a lot of our gold.
 So, if the rupee falls against the dollar, gold prices for us would automatically go up.
 This is one of the other reasons why gold rates in Mumbai either go up or down.

 Gold prices rally or fall in Mumbai also depends on how the currency is behaving on a particular day.
 For example, a weak currency always tends to make gold prices dearer.
 However, a strong currency tends to reduce the prices of gold in a particular city.
 So track currency as well before you buy gold.
+It is a far complicated thing to rightly predict movement of gold rates in Mumbai and hence you should ask people who have the knowledge on where gold prices are headed in the city.

 All over the world, gold is used to decide the value of currencies and the cost of gold can change with the economic situation.
 If you are interested in putting your money in gold you need to know some influential situations by which price of gold fluctuates: Here are a few: